oVirt/ovirt-site/source/feature/live-merge.html.md

 ### Benefit to oVirt

-This feature hides the complexity of the Live Merge flows behind a simple clickable "Delete" button in the UI.
-This results in a symmetric create/delete snapshot operations regardless of whether the VM is running or not.
+This feature hides the complexity of the Live Merge flow behind a simple "Delete" button in the user interface.
+This results in symmetric create/delete snapshot operations regardless of whether the virtual machine is running or not.
 This feature has been actively requested by users.

 ### Dependencies / Related Features